GVR Report cover Surgical Robot Systems Market Size, Share & Trends Report

 End-use Insights

-Based on end use, the inpatient segment led the market with the largest revenue share of 53.30% in 2023.
-The demand for surgical robots in hospitals is growing mainly due to the rising number of chronic diseases that require intricate surgeries, which results in hospital stays.
+The hospitals & clinics segment held the largest revenue share of 72.3% in 2024 and segment is expected to witness the fastest CAGR over the forecast period.
+The demand for surgical robots in hospitals is growing due to the rising number of chronic diseases that require complex surgeries, which results in hospital stays.
 This increase is primarily seen in cases of heart disease, cancer, and neurological conditions, thereby boosting the need for robotic-assisted surgical procedures in inpatient environments.
-Factors such as more precise surgeries, quicker patient recovery, and reduced time spent in hospitals drive hospitals to adopt these advanced systems to improve patient results and operational efficiency.
-In April 2024, Cheshire Medical Center, part of Dartmouth Health, acquired Intuitive Surgical's first robotic surgical platform, the da Vinci Xi.
+For instance, in April 2024, Cheshire Medical Center, part of Dartmouth Health, acquired Intuitive Surgical's first robotic surgical platform, the da Vinci Xi.
 It enabled the center to conduct various minimally invasive surgeries annually.
 Initially, it would be utilized for general, bariatric, and gynecological surgeries such as gallbladder removal, hysterectomies, and sleeve gastrostomies.

 Regional Insights